ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 or a `comparable`.

-Any function expressions in a query must be well-formed (by conforming to the above ABNF) and correctly typed, otherwise the JSONPath implementation MUST raise an error (see {{synsem-overview}}).
+Any function expressions in a query must be well-formed (by conforming to the above ABNF) and well-typed, otherwise the JSONPath implementation MUST raise an error (see {{synsem-overview}}).
-To define which function expressions are correctly typed, a type system is first introduced.
+To define which function expressions are well-typed, a type system is first introduced.

 ### Type System for Function Expressions {#typesys}